Montana-Media-Arts/creative-coding-1/modules/week-2/_posts/2017-01-03-texteditor.md

 To install atom on windows, download the windows installer from the main [atom.io](https://atom.io) site.

-**IMPORTANT:** when the download finished, do not simply double-click from the bottom of the browser window.
-Instead, you first need to open the file in explorer.
-To do this you can either open explorer and navigate to the folder where it downloaded (likely "Downloads") _OR_, right-click or two-finger-click the file from the browser and select "Show in Folder".
+**IMPORTANT:** when the download is finished, do not simply double-click from the bottom of the browser window.
+Instead, you first need to open the file in "file explorer".
+To do this you can either open explorer and navigate to the folder where it downloaded (likely "Downloads") _OR_, right-click or control-click the file from the browser and select "Show in Folder".

 ![Pic demo-ing "show in folder" command](../imgs/showINFinder.png "Demo of show in folder.")

-From the explorer you then need to right-click the file and select "Run as Administrator".
+From the explorer you then need to _right-click_ the file and select "Run as Administrator".
 This is especially important if you are not sure whether you are signed in as an admin.

 ![Image demo-ing how to "Run as Admin"](../imgs/runAsAdmin.png "Image demo-ing how to 'Run as Admin'")